7 Ways To Wear Sweatpants That Look Stylish, Not Sloppy

 The first thing to note is that there really is a time and a place for a co-ord tracksuit – save it for lazy weekends and throwing on after a gym session or post-office five-a-side match.

 For best results, choose something dark and free from excessive branding, then make it pop with some contrasting sneakers.
-A high-end pair will give the look a slightly more dressed up feel – think Common Projects or C.QP.
+A high-end pair of kicks will give the look a slightly more dressed up feel – think Common Projects or Gucci.

 Traditionally, tracksuit bottoms are a young man’s game.
 But being able to exercise restraint when dressing oneself is what separates the boys from the men, sartorially speaking.
 When done right, it means that even we grownups can enjoy the merits of fashion’s comfiest legwear, without it coming off as try-hard.

-Opt for joggers in a classic neutral colourway (grey, navy or black) and team with a tonal, slim-cut T-shirt and a sporty windbreaker, bomber or coach jacket.
+Opt for sweatpants in a classic neutral colourway (grey, navy or black) and team with a tonal, slim-cut T-shirt and a sporty windbreaker, bomber or coach jacket.

 As far as accessories go, keep it simple.
 Add a well-fitting beanie into the mix if it’s cold out, or a luxe baseball cap if not.